 To find a qualified trainer or behaviorist near you, contact Bark Busters, your veterinarian or the American Kennel Club for a list of obedience training clubs in your area.

 This article was written by Vicki Rodenberg De Gruy, Chairman of the Chow Chow Club Inc.'s Welfare Committee.
-Uploaded with permission from the author, it may be reproduced for non-profit purposes with author's credit given.
+Uploaded with permission from the author.

 - Natural Dogmanship

 - Why Dogs Must be Followers

 - What Does it Mean to be Dominant?